mnit-rtmc/iris/docs/vehicle_detection.md

 from this information, including abbreviations of the [roads] associated with the [r_node].

-The **field length** of a detector determines how density and speed are estimated from counts and occupancy.
-It is in units of feet.
+**Field length** (ft) is the detection "field" of an average vehicle.
+It is used to derive density from occupancy, for detectors which cannot measure speed directly.

 If a detector is no longer used, it can be marked **abandoned**.